-WINS Windows Internet Name Service (WINS) is a dynamically updated, central database used to resolve host names into IP addresses.
-LMHOSTS LanManager Hosts file which allows specific host names to be mapped to IP addresses.
-The LMHOSTS file is like an /etc/hosts file for the WINS name service. workgroup A collection of computers where each machine maintains its own security information.
-Windows for Workgroups is an example of share level security.
-Windows 95 software can pass user authentication off to an NT or LanManager server.
-Domain An NT Domain is a collection of computers where security is handled in a central location by one or more domain controllers.
+Domain A Domain is an NT Domain which is a collection of computers where security is handled in a central location by one or more domain controllers.
 The domain controller maintains a database of information for each user including account names, groups a user belongs to, encrypted passwords, and so on.
 An NT Domain provides for the centralized administration of user accounts.
-Do not confuse the Internet domain naming convention with an NT Domain.
+Do not confuse the Internet domain naming convention with an NT Domain. browsing The act of browsing in a Windows network is viewing the resources available.

-browsing In a Windows network, viewing the resources available. browse list List of hosts and domains available on a network as seen on a Windows system. master browser The system on which the browse list is maintained.
+browse list A browse list is a list of hosts and domains

+available on a network as seen on a Windows

+system.

+browse list is maintained.